AliceO2Group/Run3Analysisvalidation/codeHF/README.md

 ## Validation

+See the `README` in the main repository directory to get familiar with the validation framework.

 The HF validation code performs the D<sup>0</sup> and D<sup>+</sup> reconstruction analysis using AliPhysics (Run 1+2) and O<sup>2</sup> (Run 3) and produces comparison plots for various decay parameter distributions.

 The validation steps are defined in the task configuration script `config_tasks.sh`.